AppCron/ACInteractor/README.md

 When executing an request make sure to set an closure for error handling on its **onError** property.

 ## Extended Completion Handlers
+It is not necessary to use the default completion and error handlers.
+You can add custom completion closures, like **onUpdate(UpdateResponse)**, or custom error closures, like **onExtendedError(ExtendedError)**.
+This can be either done by adding them as poperties to specific request or by subclassing **InteractorRequest**.

+**Be aware when adding custom error handlers.** ACInteractor uses the default **onError** closure to report internal errors, like not finding an interactor for a given request.
+See section "Troubleshooting" for Details.

 ## Asyncronous Requests